langurmonkey/gaiasky-catgen/README.md

 Gaia Sky LOD catalog generator
 ==============================

 This project contains a re-implementation of the Gaia Sky LOD catalog generation in Rust.
 This version runs faster and consumes much less memory than its Java counterpart.
-The original Java implementation can be found in the main [Gaia Sky repository](https://gitlab.com/langurmonkey/gaiasky/-/tree/master/core/src/gaiasky/data/octreegen).
+The original Java implementation (now obsolete and outdated!) can be found in the main [Gaia Sky repository](https://gitlab.com/langurmonkey/gaiasky/-/tree/master/core/src/gaiasky/data/octreegen).
+Preliminary test runs show a x2 increase in speed and a drastic reduction on the memory consumption (a factor of ~0.2) compared to the Java version.

 Build
 -----